 The Idle Free message was so well-received, that by 2008, it was incorporated into the Bus Driver Training Curriculum across the state.
 In 2009, Idle Free expanded further when UCC led kick-off campaigns for 65 schools in Salt Lake City and Salt Lake.
 By 2010, the campaign blossomed into a statewide focus when Governor Gary R. Herbert declared the month of September as “Idle Free Awareness Month.”

-Since 2010, over 71 mayors and 400 schools throughout Utah have joined the Idle Free effort.
-Overwhelming support from students, teachers, principals, school bus drivers, private businesses, local chambers of commerce, cities and the State of Utah have made the campaign an overwhelming success!
+Since 2010, over 76 mayors and 450 schools throughout Utah have joined the Idle Free effort.
+Support from students, teachers, principals, school bus drivers, private businesses, local chambers of commerce, cities and the State of Utah have made the campaign an overwhelming success!